Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 - Choose whether to Always Show Tagline.
 When the tag line can't fit in the header, it will display in the overlay instead.

-In the Header section of the Style Editor:
+In the Header section of Site Styles:

 - Use the Display Social Icons tweak to hide or display the icons.